 - Students in grades 9-11 are required to register for a minimum of 7 credits per semester. - Enrollment in an Honors or AP course is a commitment for the duration of the course.
-Schedules will not be changed from an Honors to a non-Honors/AP course unless the teacher, department chair and principal or designee agrees that the student is academically misplaced. - No schedule changes will be made after May 15, 2023 unless: - The student completed a course during summer school for which they had registered. - The student must repeat a failed course from the previous school year or summer school. - o A course conflict in the student's schedule necessitates dropping or changing a course. - The student needs an additional course to meet graduation requirements. - The student is not carrying the required 7 credit load (5 credits for seniors). - All of the student's one semester classes are in the SAME semester, and study halls are all the opposite semester.
+Schedules will not be changed from an Honors to a non-Honors/AP course unless the teacher, department chair and principal or designee agrees that the student is academically misplaced.
+Any student selecting to register for more than 3 AP courses will need to schedule a meeting with the Assistant Principal/Data for approval. - No schedule changes will be made after May 15, 2025 unless: - o The student completed a course during summer school for which they had registered. - The student must repeat a failed course from the previous school year or summer school. - o A course conflict in the student's schedule necessitates dropping or changing a course. - The student needs an additional course to meet graduation requirements. - The student is not carrying the required 7 credit load (5 credits for seniors). - All of the student's one semester classes are in the SAME semester, and study halls are all the opposite semester.